IAMSSROBINSON/C/02_storing_variable_values/28_using_global_variables/notes.md

 # Using global variables

-Variable scope: The extent to which a variable is accessibile within a program.
+Variable scope: The extent to which a variable is accessible within a program.

 <br>